Mohamed Sarr

 Mohamed Adama 'Momo' Sarr - Abdallah (born 23 December 1983) is a Senegalese former professional footballer who played as a centre-back.

 Career

-Sarr's clubs include Treviso, AC Milan, Galatasaray, Ancona, Atalanta, Vittoria, Standard Liège, Hércules CF, Genk and OFI Crete.
+Sarr's clubs include Treviso, AC Milan, Galatasaray, Ancona, Atalanta, Vittoria, Standard Liège, Hércules CF, Genk and OFI.

 Whilst at Milan Sarr scored once against FC BATE Borisov in a 4–0 UEFA Cup win in September 2001.

 Sarr made his debut for the Senegal national football team in 2001.
-He was part of the preliminary Senegal squad for 2002 Africa Cup of Nations.
+He was part of the preliminary Senegal squad for 2002 Africa Cup of Nations.Ahead of Senegal's group stage match against France at the 2026 FIFA World Cup, Sarr shared his thoughts on the national team's progress.
+He stated in an interview that Senegal, as African champions, are no longer underdogs like they were in 2002.